bigfix/developer.bigfix.com/site/pages/rest-api/examples/create-fixlet.md

 This command will genereate a POST request to create a fixlet specified by `new.xml` in the site `site type/site name`.

-* `site name` is the the name of the site under which the fixlet will be created
+* `site name` is the the name of the site under which the fixlet will be created.
-* `site type` is the type of the site
+* `site type` is the type of the site.

 `site type` and `site name` can be inpsected via GET `/api/sites`